Menditect/documentation/additional/01-howtos/import-plugin.md

 - Select user role 'MTAPluginUser'
 - Select target and select page HomepageMTAPluginModule

-Start the test application and login with a user role that has Create rights on Account (like an Administrator).
-Create a local user (not a web service user) with the role 'MTAPluginUser'.
-Give the user a name and note it for later.
+Commit the changes to teamserver and deploy to the environment that is going to be used as Test application.
+After deployment, login with a user role that has Create rights on Account (like an Administrator).
+Create a local user (not a web service user) with only the role 'MTAPluginUser'.
+Give the user a name, and note the Username and Password for later.

 ## Feedback?
 Missing anything?
 [Let us know!](mailto:support@menditect.com)